DeepInThought-2005/Python_project/README.md

 1. Lottery programm with visualization
 2. Minesweeper (not able und generate the board depends on where the User clicks at the first time :( , hope someone would help!
 I would appreciate that!)
 3. Tic Tac Toe [Have fun ;)]
-4. Gobang(come from Tic Tac Toe), with Undo Redo, pretty cool!
+4. Gobang(come from Tic Tac Toe), with Undo Redo, pretty cool!Cancel changes
 5. Flappybird (Very very object oriented programming, it made a lot of fun for me by making this game!)
 7. !!!
 Chess Engine !!!
     - Very object oriented Programming, the best Programm i've ever wrote and i am proud of it